Idles: Musical style

-Idles' music has been associated with punk rock and related genres including post-punk, hardcore punk, and post-hardcore.
+Idles' music has been described as post-punk, punk rock, post-hardcore, hardcore punk, and art rock.
 Talbot rejected the punk label; in 2017, he said: "We're not a post punk band.
-I guess we have that motorik, engine-like drive in the rhythm section that some post punk bands have but we have plenty of songs that aren't like that at all."
-At a 2018 concert in Manchester, he said: "For the last time, we're not a fucking punk band."
+I guess we have that motorik, engine-like drive in the rhythm section that some post punk bands have, but we have plenty of songs that aren't like that at all."